 Quinoa Lentil Salad with Lemon Vinaigrette

 I like to make this quinoa lentil salad with lemon vinaigrette in bulk so I can grab it as a lunch or side to a dinner.
-It’s packed full of protein, fiber, and other yummy healthy goodness and one of my favorite things to eat right now.
+It’s packed full of protein, fiber, and other yummy healthy goodness and one of my favorite things to devour, especially when I’m feeling like I need a detox.
 I hope you enjoy it as much as I do!

 P.S.
 If you can’t get enough lentils, you can also check out my yummy Cold Lentil Salad, too! 🙂